Shredmetal/olympus_discord_bot_python/readme.md

 Hearken, servants of the Omnissiah!
 Herein lies the sacred blueprint for the manifestation and control of the Olympus Support Servo-skull, a blessed automaton designed to shepherd the Machine God's flock in their hour of need.

 ## Canticles of Capability

 - Forges hallowed threads of support, sanctified by the Machine God
-- Scrutinises the purity of log file offerings
+- Scrutinises the purity of log file offerings with binary-blessed regex incantations
 - Dispatches holy reminders adorned with sacred pict-captures
 - Purges ancient support threads, as is the will of the Omnissiah
 - Restricts the invocation of aid to designated channels, as decreed by the Fabricator-General